 Commonspoly is an attempt to rectify a misunderstanding that has lasted for more than a century.
 Back in 1904, Elizabeth Magie patented The Landlord’s Game, a board game intended to warn people about the dangerous effects of monopolism.
 Years later, she sold the patent to Parker Brothers, the company that distorted her game, turning it into the Monopoly we all know today—a game that celebrates huge economic accumulation and the bankruptcy of anyone…except you.

 Over the past years, the game has undergone many changes and resulted in a total of 4 editions.
-At the beginning of 2020, development began on this new and improved version 4.0, known as the Commonspoly Green Edition.
-This is the version which will be used in CreaTures.
+At the beginning of 2020, development began on this new and improved version 4.0, known as the Commonspoly Green Edition (1000 copies printed).
+This is the version used in the CreaTures project.

 Initially the plan was to produce a series of live gameplays in Seville.
 But after the pandemic started, the plan changed into two different directions:

 A) Adapting the game to a digital environment.
 We had a few internal gameplays among the CreaTures partners and, at the end of 2020, we organised two gameplays with participants selected through an international call, in which we tested the full online version of the game.

 B) Creating a trans-local network of Commonspoly ambassadors and small independent bookstores who could distribute and play the game with their local communities.